xlebore3o4ka/xlebore3o4ka/README.md

 ### 🔭 What I'm working on

-- **Compilers & Languages** — Design and implementation of statically typed languages.
+- **Compilers & Languages** - Design and implementation of statically typed languages.
-- **Virtual Machines** — Low-level bytecode interpreters.
+- **Virtual Machines** - Low-level bytecode interpreters.
-- **Systems Programming** — Manual memory management, assembly, and optimization.
+- **Systems Programming** - Manual memory management, assembly, and optimization.
+- **Metaprogramming** - DRY-driven design, heavy use of macros and code generation.

 ---